 - curry powder - use any curry powder you prefer or have - can be as spicy as your threshold allows

-- chilli powder - this is optional if you like to keep the heat down
+- chili powder - this is optional if you like to keep the heat down

-- chopped tomatoes - used fresh or canned ones but choose a good brand for a good flavour
+- chopped tomatoes - used fresh or canned ones but choose a good brand for a good flavor

-- cumin seeds - these add a great flavour or use mustard seeds instead
+- cumin seeds - these add a great flavor or use mustard seeds instead

-- garam masala - this gives a unique flavour to this butternut and chickpea curry so do not skip it
+- garam masala - this gives a unique flavor to this butternut and chickpea curry so do not skip it

 - ground cumin - optional but do use it if you have it

-- ground turmeric - this adds a great colour and benefits to this curry dish
+- ground turmeric - this adds great color and benefits to this curry dish

 - ginger - I would only recommend using fresh ginger

-- garlic - fresh and freshly grated garlic is the best as it has the best flavour and no additives
+- garlic - fresh and freshly grated garlic is the best as it has the best flavor and no additives

 - olive oil - or coconut oil melted - this is only to drizzle on the butternut squash - melted butter can also be used for a vegetarian option